99003169/N-Point_Fast_Fourier_Transform_Calculator/4_TestPlanAndOutput/README.md

 ## 4. Test Environment

-* The test is carried out using Unity – A unit test framework.
+* The test is carried out using CUnit – A unit test framework.

 ## 5. Test Cases